Political make-up of local councils in the United Kingdom: Northern Ireland

-Elections were held for 11 newly created councils in Northern Ireland in May 2014, and May 2019, and on a four-year cycle after that, with the next scheduled to be held in May 2023.
+Elections were most recently held for 11 councils in Northern Ireland in May 2023.
+They are held every four years, with the next elections due in May 2027.
 All seats are filled at once by Single Transferable vote within district electoral areas of 5 to 7 wards.

 The councils have ceremonial mayors elected by council members.
 Uniquely in the UK, vacancies are filled by co-option by whichever party won the seat at the previous election.